IzzetGunturk/IzzetGunturk/readme.md

 I am a graduated Front-end Development, UI/UX design and Cyber Security student at Fontys Hogescholen in the Netherlands.

+Currently working at Netants as a Front-end Developer & UI/UX Designer.

 ## 🔭 Interests:

 #### Front-end Development & UI/UX design: